Scott-Huang/Music-Game/README.md

 The background images are free resources from
  - ©Jessica Lewis from<a href='https://www.pexels.com/photo/brown-and-black-cut-away-acoustic-guitar-1010519/'>Pexels</a>
  - ©Rahul from <a href='https://www.pexels.com/photo/lighted-candle-695644/'>Pexels</a>
- - Pixabay from <a href='https://www.pexels.com/photo/gray-scale-of-city-skyline-photography-164357/'>Pexels</a>
+ - ©Pixabay from <a href='https://www.pexels.com/photo/gray-scale-of-city-skyline-photography-164357/'>Pexels</a>